Veterans Stadium: Playing surface

 The field's surface, originally composed of AstroTurf, contained many gaps and uneven patches.
 In several places, seams were clearly visible, giving it the nickname "Field of Seams".
-It perennially drew the ranking of the "NFL's worst field" in player surveys conducted by the NFL Players Association (NFLPA), and visiting players often fell prey to the treacherous conditions resulting in numerous injuries.
+It perennially drew the ranking of the "NFL's worst field" in player surveys conducted by the NFL Players Association (NFLPA), and visiting players often fell prey to the treacherous conditions resulting in numerous contact and non-contact injuries.
 The NFLPA reportedly threatened to sue the city for the poor conditions, and many sports agents told the Eagles not to even consider signing or drafting their clients.
 The Eagles, for their part, complained to the city on numerous occasions about the conditions at the stadium.
 Baseball players also complained about the surface.
 It was much harder than other AstroTurf surfaces, and the shock of running on it often caused back pain.

 Two of the most-publicized injuries blamed on the playing surface occurred exactly six years apart.
-On October 10, 1993, Chicago Bears receiver Wendell Davis had both of his cleats get caught in a seam while he planted to jump for an underthrown bomb from QB Jim Harbaugh.
-He tore both of his patella tendons, ending his career (barring a short-lived comeback attempt with the Indianapolis Colts in 1995).
+On October 10, 1993, Chicago Bears wide receiver Wendell Davis had his cleats caught in a seam while he planted to jump for an underthrown bomb from QB Jim Harbaugh, tearing both of his patella tendons and ending his career, barring a short-lived comeback attempt with the Indianapolis Colts in 1995.
 On October 10, 1999, Dallas Cowboys wide receiver Michael Irvin suffered a neck injury against the Eagles at Veterans Stadium that proved to be his final play in the NFL and led to his premature retirement.

 Long before Davis' and Irvin's injuries, Cleveland Browns standout defensive tackle Jerry Sherk contracted a near-fatal staph infection from the Veterans Stadium turf during a 1979 game.
 The infection forced him to miss 22 of the Browns' next 23 games and ended a run of nine and a half seasons in the Browns' starting lineup.
 Sherk never started again and retired in 1981.

 In 2001, the original AstroTurf was eventually replaced by a new surface, NexTurf.
 It was far softer, and reportedly much easier on the knees.
 However, the city crew that installed the new turf reportedly did not install it properly, resulting in seams being visible in several places.